aedans/Nylon/README.md

 others in golfing challenges.
 It is designed to have small programs while still being able to do complex tasks easily, an ability that other golfing languages do not have.

+The Nylon interpreter can be used by downloading and running the jar via your OS' terminal.
+Use java -jar [jarpath] -r [filename] to run a file with the Nylon interpreter.

 # Definitions

 ## Arguments